wa1hco/Tiny_Sequencer_Software/README.md

 //   Timeout causes transition to next state in Rx to Tx or Rx to Tx sequence

 // Keying
-//   Key inputs are external wire or RTS from USB serial port
+//   Key inputs are external opto diode or RTS from USB serial port
-//   Key inputs configurable as asserted HIGH or LOW
 //   Key inputs are converted High true logic and OR'd together
 //   Key is AND'd with TxTimout
 //   RX state will reset TxTimeout if key signal and RTS both released